simplitech/neo/README_BASE_113.md

 ## Quick Start

-#### Building a smart-contract
+#### Building a sample smart-contract
-Neo reference implementation offers C# smart-contract support.
-The code is first compiled to MSIL and subsequentially compiled to a *neo executable file (nef)*

-*Suggestion: Please visit [Neo Blockchain Toolbox](https://github.com/neo-project/neo-blockchain-toolkit) for a complete setup.*
+You need to use [neo-devpack-dotnet](https://github.com/neo-project/neo-devpack-dotnet) if you want to build smart contracts.

 1. Clone https://github.com/neo-project/neo-devpack-dotnet
 2. Create a new .NET class library solution for your smart-contract.